 There have been some excellent books on various aspects of the Pakistan state in the last couple of years.
-However, I found one feature missing these books: a power-centric timeline of Pakistan.
+However, I found one feature missing from these books: a power-centric timeline of Pakistan.

 By this, I mean listing all major events since Pakistan’s independence in conjunction with the occupants of the most important positions of power.
 Such a database can become a ready reckoner for researchers working on Pakistan.
 Further, it might help derive further insights about Pakistan.
 Since I didn’t come across such a timeline before, I decided to make my own.
 With the help of my colleague Puru Naidu, we have created this timeline which is open for access .

 Essentially, we have created a timeline for Pakistan starting 1947 with a quarter-year as the unit of resolution.
-Then we’ve listed the occupants of four most important political positions in Pakistan throughout this time period.
-These positions are: the President, the Prime Minister, the Chief of Army Staff, and the Director-General of ISI.
+Then we’ve listed the occupants of the four most important political positions in Pakistan throughout this time period.
+These positions are the President, the Prime Minister, the Chief of Army Staff, and the Director-General of ISI.
 We chose these positions based on their historical and current relevance.
 Moreover, our contention is that the overly centralised power structure in Pakistan allows for reducing Pakistan’s political structure to these four positions.
 Finally, we are listing all major political events of international importance in independent Pakistan’s history through the time period.

 Some points to be noted:

 - This is a work in progress.
 Listing of historical events is an ongoing work.

 - A reductionist exercise is a simplification and might miss out on some important details.
 For example, the DG-ISI position wasn’t an important one until the 1990s.
 In fact, as Hein Kiessling notes in his new book, the ISI was not even considered as the best intelligence unit within Pakistan for the first two decades after independence.